How to Increase Dopamine for Mood and Motivation

 • Gastrointestinal issues, such as constipation

-The severity of the symptoms can vary among individuals and may be related to the root cause of the deficiency, such as whether symptoms are related to substance abuse or Parkinson’s disease, for example.
+The severity of the symptoms can vary among individuals and may be related to the root cause of the deficiency, such as whether the symptoms are related to substance abuse or medical reasons.

 How to Increase Dopamine Naturally